theunkn0wn1/theunkn0wn1.github.io/_posts/2021-01-02-virtual-environments.md

 ```
  - Note: doing the same with a System Interpreter is not advisable, due to its entanglements with the OS.

+# Notes about Virtual Environments, version control, and deployment.
+- Treat a virtual environment as a generated directory.

+- Best practice is not to commit generated files and directories to version control.

+- Virtual Environments are not portable.

+- It is also best to avoid deploying virtual environments, since they are not portable.
+Instead, it is better to create  a virtual environment in the deployment environment and build it to meet the project's deployment requirements.